 The legendary burger at Hard Rock Cafe Johannesburg

-Situated on Nelson Mandela Square, South Africa’s own piece of rock n roll is pumping from the moment they open their doors, until the last stragglers head home.
-According to their website, the Cafe can seat over 90 on the terrace outside, and over 200 inside.
+Situated on Nelson Mandela Square, South Africa’s own piece of rock n roll is pumping from the moment they open their doors until the last stragglers head home.
+According to its website, the Cafe can seat over 90 on the terrace outside and over 200 inside.
 Of course, the first thing you see when you enter the cafe, is the Rock Shop, featuring iconic Hard Rock merchandise (including their Pinktober shirts).

 With our bellies full and pulling our eyes shut, we needed to find a bed for a quick nap before our adventures continued.

 A room with a view at City Lodge Fourways

 Our room was on the third floor, and when we stepped out on the balcony we could not only see Montecasino, the highway and Pineslopes, but also the crystal clear pool.
 It looked so inviting!

 The room is pretty open plan, but there’s this really great motorised divider in the bathroom to create some privacy.
 The geek in me just had to create a hyper-lapse of how efficient it is!

 That’s pretty fantastic, right?
 And how tempting does this bed look (especially when all you want to do is nap!)?

 But there was no time for napping – the city was waiting!
 So off we went to Montecasino, which offers so much more than slots and tables.
 There is a variety or restaurants, a theatre, a comedy club, a ten-pin bowling alley, a games arcade, a movie complex, a great indie bookshop and shops that had everything from sweets, clothes, pranks, shoes, and crystals!
 It was such a beautiful day though, that we were more interested in the outdoor features.

 Flight of fantasy at the Montecasino Bird Park